 If you have been injured by the intentional or negligent actions of another, the attorneys at Christensen Law can help.
 Our years of litigation experience include almost one hundred trials.
-While other firms will try to settle a case quickly and move on to their next payday, we are committed to ensuring you receive fair compensation and won’t back down when a trial is necessary.
+While other firms will try to settle personal injury lawsuit cases quickly and move on to their next payday, we are committed to ensuring you receive fair compensation and won’t back down when a trial is necessary.

 We understand that the purpose of bringing a lawsuit for personal injury damages is to make the injured person whole, or as nearly as can be accomplished, by an award of money, either from a personal injury protection policy or at the cost of the individual or group who caused the injury.
 Though understated in many cases, this can be a very difficult time for the individual injured, and for his or her family and friends.
 Through our years of experience handling personal injury cases, we understand that many times there is no amount of money that could possibly compensate for the injury and its consequences.
 But we also know that while inadequate, money damages do help.

-When a plaintiff is awarded money damages in a personal injury lawsuit, the most common elements are medical expenses, pain, and suffering, and lost earnings or earning capacity.
+When a plaintiff is awarded monetary damages for a personal injury lawsuit, statistics show that the most common elements are medical expenses, pain, and suffering, and lost earnings or earning capacity.

-When you are injured as a result of someone’s intentional or negligent conduct, you are entitled to be compensated for all your medical costs as a consequence of the accident, including doctor and hospital bills, prescription medications, medical devices, and physical therapy.
+When you are injured as a result of someone’s intentional or negligent conduct, you are entitled to be compensated for all your medical costs as a consequence of the accident, including the doctor and hospital bills, prescription medications, medical devices, and physical therapy.
 These expenses may be covered by a personal injury protection policy, but it isn’t always easy to collect, which is where we come in.
 You may also be entitled to recover future expenses, whether from insurance or from another party, to the extent those can be proven with the evidence presented at trial.